edwardarchaeology/edwardarchaeology.github.io/kurdistan.md

 ### Predictive Map Results

-The predictive models constructed in the study—Generalized Boosting Model (GBM), Random Forest (RF), and Maximum Entropy (MaxEnt)—yielded varied results in predicting archaeological site locations in Kurdistan.
-The MaxEnt model provided the most conservative and reliable predictions, aligning well with previous research findings, while RF tended to overfit, focusing too narrowly on presence locations and thus limiting its broader applicability.
-GBM showed a pattern of overemphasis on the "distance to water" covariate, highlighting the environmental feature's influence but also suggesting potential overfitting and sampling bias.
+The predictive models constructed in the study—Generalized Boosting Model, Random Forest, and Maximum Entropy—yielded varied results in predicting archaeological site locations in Kurdistan.
+RF tended to overfit, focusing too narrowly on presence locations and thus limiting its broader applicability.
+Both MaxEnt and GBM showed a pattern of overemphasis on the "distance to water" covariate, highlighting the environmental feature's influence but also suggesting potential overfitting and sampling bias.
 These outputs indicated that while the models could identify high-probability site areas, especially around known features like water sources, there is a need for further refinement to mitigate biases and improve generalizability.

 The overreliance on the distance to water can be seen in the variable importance metrics for the different models: